 An offender scheduled for an appearance before the Committee on Parole shall not be transferred prior to the scheduled hearing date.
 However, if the transfer is deemed unavoidable by the Warden due to security concerns, the Warden shall obtain prior approval for an exception from the DPS&C Chief of Operations or designee.
 Staff from the sending facility shall notify the Committee on Parole as soon as it is known that the offender must be transferred.

+Protocol: Written policy and procedure.
 Documentation: Facility logs.
 Documentation of transfers of DPS&C offenders to other than DPS&C facilities.